What we do

 The Chamiza Foundation’s Board of Directors includes leaders from the Phillips Family, from Pueblo communities, and from the local community, all of whom are dedicated to thriving Pueblo communities.

-Marjorie Phillips Elliott has served on the board since 1999 and as chair since 2010.
+Marjorie Phillips Elliott has served on the board since 1999.
+She served as board chair from 2010 to 2024.
 She also serves on the Members Board of the Phillips Collection in Washington DC.
 Among other non-profit experiences, while also pursuing her career in film and photography, Marjorie served as the chair of the Tarrytown Environmental Council from 1993 to 2003.

 ALICE PHILLIPS SWISTEL, VICE-CHAIR